arjunvekariyagithub/Breakout/README.md

 - Thoug developed in C++, It offers immersive user interface and reach features that other animated games has to offer.
 - It is easy to develop the same game and UI using game engine tool such as Unity-3D but developing it in C++ is quite a challenging task due to lack of support for rich user interface.
+- Most importantly, I have developed this game without borrowing even a single line from any other source but my brain.
 - Take a look at actual screenshots below, captured by running source code using Turbo C++ compiler.

 Features:
 - Completely user controlled UI.